MatthieuGillieron/hackhaton_lab/README.md

-# Cité des Métiers: AI Assistant
+# Cité des Métiers: AI Assistant and Tiny Apps

+This project was developed during a 48-hour hackathon at [42 Lausanne](https://42lausanne.ch/).
+We developed a chatbot that helps teenagers find how to study or work in the field of software in Switzerland.
+Our application also has tiny software apps, to learn how to execute and modify small Python snippets.

 ## Quick Start

 You need to install `uv` to install the correct Python version and the libraries.
-Follow the instruction bellow to install it:
+Follow the instructions below to install it:
 ```sh
 # macOS/Linux
 curl -LsSf https://astral.sh/uv/install.sh | sh